Quasi-Symmetries of Determinantal Point Processes: Point Processes and Palm Distributions.

 We recall that the process $\Prob$ is said to admit correlation functions of order $l$ if for any continuous compactly supported function $f$ on $E^l$ the functional

 is $\Prob$-integrable; here the sum is taken over all $l$-tuples of distinct particles in $X$.
 The $l$-th correlation measure $\rho_l$ of the point process $\Prob$ is then defined by the formula

 By definition, a point process $\Prob$ is uniquely determined by prescribing joint distributions, with respect to $\Prob$, of random variables $\#_{B_1}, \dots, \#_{B_l}$ over all finite collections of disjoint bounded Borel subsets $B_1, \dots, B_l\subset E$.
-Since, for arbitrary nonzero complex numbers $z_1, \dots, z_l$ inside the unit circle, the function

-is a well-defined multiplicative functional on $\Conf(E)$, that, moreover, takes values inside the unit circle, a point process $\Prob$ on $\Conf(E)$ is also uniquely determined by prescribing the values of expectations of multiplicative functionals of the form (\ref{mfbl}).
+Since, for arbitrary nonzero complex numbers $z_1, \dots, z_l$ inside the unit circle, the function $ \prod\limits_{k=1}^l z_k^{\#_{B_k}} $ is a well-defined multiplicative functional on $\Conf(E)$, that, moreover, takes values inside the unit circle, a point process $\Prob$ on $\Conf(E)$ is also uniquely determined by prescribing the values of expectations of multiplicative functionals of this form.